 Pulsus Group, with its international reputation is contributing its services to the scientific world by organizing more than 600 Plus International Conferences across the world.
-With the overwhelming success of previous annual Applies Microbiology Conference, Conference Series LLC officially welcomes entire scientific community to attend the International congress and Expo on Pharmaceutical Microbiology Conference, during Sep 28-29, 2017 at Atlanta, USA.
+With the overwhelming success of previous annual Applies Microbiology Conference, Conference Series LLC officially welcomes entire scientific community to attend the , during Sep 28-29, 2017 at Atlanta, USA.

 Antimicrobial is an agent that kills microorganisms or inhibits their growth.
 The Antimicrobial medicines can be grouped according to the microorganisms they act primarily against.
 For example, antibiotics are used against bacteria and antifungals are used against fungi..
 Agents that kill microbes are called microbicidal, while those that merely inhibit their growth are called biostatic.
 The use of antimicrobial medicines to treat infection is known as antimicrobial chemotherapy, while the use of antimicrobial medicines to prevent infection is known as antimicrobial prophylaxis.
 The main classes of antimicrobial agents are disinfectants.
 Antiseptics (which are applied to living tissue and help reduce infection during surgery), and antibiotics (which destroy microorganisms within the body).
 The term "antibiotic" originally described only those formulations derived from living organisms but is now also applied to synthetic antimicrobials, such as the sulphonamides, or fluoroquinolones.
 Antiviral drugs are a class of medication used specifically for treating viral infections.
 Like antibiotics, specific antivirals are used for specific viruses.
 Antiparasitics are a class of medications indicated for the treatment of infection by parasites, such as nematodes, trematodes, infectious protozoa, and amoebae.
 Like antifungals, they must kill the infecting pest without serious damage to the host.